apposed/appose-java/README.md

 Q: How about abstracting the transport layer so protocols besides pipes+JSON can be used?
-Then Appose could work with pipes+pickle, and/or with Google Protocol Buffers, Apache Arrow, over HTTP local loopback, between machines of a cluster...
+Then Appose could work with pipes+pickle, and/or with Google Protocol Buffers, Apache Arrow, NATS.io, over HTTP local loopback, between machines on the cloud...

 A: It is tempting.
 But simplicity is an important core design goal, and additional transport layer implementations would increase complexity.